 If you want a cheaper option than our first recommendation, then we suggest the Rep Fitness PR-1000.

-The PR-1000 from Rep Fitness is a great option for those on a strict budget.
-The biggest downside to the rack is that it's recommended weight capacity is only 700 lbs (although I'm sure it could hold more.)
-This said, the majority of people would never even get close to lifting that much weight.
+The PR-1000 from Rep Fitness is a great option for those on a strict budget and who plan to train in a garage gym or at home.
+The biggest downside to the rack is that its recommended weight capacity is only 700 lbs (although I’m sure it could hold more.)
+This said the majority of people would never even get close to lifting that much weight.

 Also, if you’re going to be using the rack in a room with low ceiling height, check out the PR-1050.

-If you'd rather have a squat stand instead of a power rack for the space and cost savings, then we suggest the Rogue Fitness SML-2 Squat Stand.
+If you’d rather have a squat stand instead of a squat rack for the space and cost savings, then we suggest the Rogue Fitness SML-2 Squat Stand.